dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/membership.md

 [!code-xml[Main](membership/samples/sample2.xml)]

 When the **cacheRolesInCookie** attribute is set to true, ASP.NET caches a users role membership in a cookie on the client.
 This allows role lookups to occur without calls into the RoleProvider.
 When using this attribute, developers are encouraged to ensure that the **cookieProtection** attribute is set to All.
 (This is the default setting.)
-This ensures that the cookie data are encrypted and helps to ensure that the cookies contents havent been altered.
+This ensures that the cookie data are encrypted and helps to ensure that the cookies contents haven't been altered.
 Roles can be added using the Web Site Administration Tool.
 It allows you to easily define roles, configure access to parts of the site based on those roles, and assign users to roles.

 ![](membership/_static/image6.jpg)